B2B Podcast Benchmarks: What the Data Really Means for Your Show

 • And a 34-minute average episode length

-These numbers set a realistic performance standard for B2B podcasts and branded podcasts, which have more niche audiences compared to general consumer shows.
+These numbers set a realistic performance standard for B2B and branded podcasts, which have more niche audiences than general consumer shows.

 Why this matters: